JonathanMai/Keepers-bot/README.md

 # Keepers-Consultant Center(Chat bot)
 Keepers is an award-winning application that monitors children's text messages on all social media platforms simultaneously and protects them from the dangers of cyberbullying.

-In this project we have developed a web application based on expert system.
+In this project we have developed a responsive web application based on expert system.
 The application helps parents with problems that came up with their child.

 ### [Application](https://chat-bot-55ed9.firebaseapp.com/)